Richard-Harris1992/Connect4/README.md

     - Once one of the above conditions is met, the user will have the option of starting a new game or to just take a look at the end state of the board.

 ## Functionality
-The player clicks any area they would like to drop a coin.
+- The player clicks any area they would like to drop a coin.
 - The logic will determine the next valid slot within the column which was chosen and will drop a coin in that valid slot.
 - The computer problem has 3 "choices" that it can make.
     1. It will see if on its current turn, if it can win.
         - It does this by storing a cloned copy of the current game state, it then chooses each individual slot that is valid to choose and then checks if there is a winner.
-            -If its a win, it will return the coordinates then place a coin in that location.
+        - If its a win, it will return the coordinates then place a coin in that location.
     2. If the above condition is false, it will do the inverse of the first and check for a loss.
     3. if both conditions are false, it will randomly select a valid slot and place its coin there.
 - The program will check on the completion of each players turn if there is a win/loss/draw state and either declare the winner, or update gameboard and the valid spots, then continues the game.

 ## Future developments